le coup de barre du dejeuner

 The golden rule?
 Proteins first.
 Lean meats, fish, eggs, legumes… They are rich in tyrosine, a precursor of dopamine, the neurotransmitter of alertness and motivation.
 A real starter for the brain.

-Next, carbohydrates.
+Then, carbohydrates.
 But not just any kind.
 You need good carbohydrates, good energy.
-Choose sources with a low glycemic index that release energy gradually: sweet potatoes, quinoa, brown rice.
+Choose low glycemic index sources that release energy gradually: sweet potatoes, quinoa, brown rice.
 They will support you sustainably without turning you into a zombie in the afternoon.

 Don’t forget quality fats, essential for satiety.
 Include avocados, nuts, vegetable oils (olive, rapeseed), or fatty fish.
 An addition like Omega 3 (fish oil) can make a difference.

-Finally, fibers, fibers, fibers! and we’re not talking about internet connection but green vegetables.
-They slow down digestion and smooth your blood sugar curve.
+Finally, fibers, fibers, fibers!
+And we’re not talking about internet connection but green vegetables.
+They slow down digestion and smooth out your blood sugar curve.

-Foods to avoid at all costs at noon
+Foods to avoid at all costs at lunchtime

 Knowing your allies is good.
 Identifying enemies is crucial.
 Some foods sabotage your energy.
-Here is the blacklist:
+Here’s the blacklist:

-- Overly heavy and fatty meals: Digestion monopolizes all your energy and causes almost immediate lethargy.
+• Overly rich and fatty meals: Digestion monopolizes all your energy and causes almost immediate lethargy.

-- Alcohol: Even just one glass.
+• Alcohol: Even a single glass.
 It’s a sedative.
 For an athlete, it’s non-negotiable, as we’ve seen on the effect of alcohol on bodybuilding.

 Hydration and alternatives to coffee